SpivEgin/yourls-interstitial-plugin/readme.txt

 ## That's it !

-Have fun with Joel?s Interstitial Plugin for YOURLs and don?t spam anyone!
+Have fun with Joel’s Interstitial Plugin for YOURLs and don’t spam anyone!